Drip Spring Hollow Farm

 Adapted to Outdoor Systems

-Heritage breeds such as Mulefoot and KuneKune pigs are well suited for life outdoors.
+Heritage breeds such as Mulefoot and Kunekune pigs are well suited for life outdoors.
 They are hardy, adaptable, and capable of utilizing forage, roots, and natural vegetation as part of their diet.
 Their physical structure and temperament allow them to move comfortably through wooded and uneven terrain, which supports both animal welfare and land stewardship.

 Animal Welfare Comes First